Prashanth-Nagaraj/Prashanth-Nagaraj.github.io/_posts/2019-01-31-build-your-first-iot-solution.md

 layout: post
 published: true
 title: Build your first IoT solution
-subtitle: 'with Azure Iot Hub, Raspberry Pi, Windows'
+subtitle: '...With Azure IoT Hub, Windows Core IoT & Raspberry Pi'
 date: '2019-01-31'
+tags:
+  - Azure
+  - IoT
+  - RaspberryPi
+  - 'C#'
+  - Windows
 ---
-## A New Post

 IoT (Internet of Things) is a rapidly growing technology that can bring significant changes to modern life.
 Since its invention, the single board computers such as Raspberry Pi has been an integral part of IoT solutions.

 Although there are several operating systems in the market that can run on IoT devices, Windows IoT (formerly Windows Embedded) family of operating systems is rapidly gaining popularity.
 Windows IoT Core is an optimized operating system for low cost industry devices like Raspberry Pi and its free.